PS 130 has established a curriculum for its students that strives to help each student reach their full learning potential.

 Curriculum Night is scheduled in mid-September.
-Parents are able to meet their child’s teacher to learn about the grade curriculum and expectations for the school year.
-Your child’s teacher will describe in detail the plans and a schedule for the year as well as the procedures for many important routines for the class.
-Please be sure to attend this helpful and informative meeting.
+Parents are able to meet their child’s teacher to learn about the curriculum, detailed plans and schedules, and the expectations, procedures and routines their class.
+Please be sure to attend this helpful and informative meeting!

 Parent Teacher Conferences

 Parent Teacher Conferences (PTC) are held twice a year (fall and spring) and provide a great opportunity for you to talk with your child’s teacher about what your child is learning at school and how you can support this learning at home.

 Homework extends and reinforces student learning and develops self-discipline, personal responsibility, and independent thinking.
 Our students receive reading and math assignments, and bring home independent reading books nightly.
 We encourage students to read for 20 mins, and parents to supervise and review their children’s assignments each night.

 Media literacy expands literacy to include reading and creative expression in all forms of media (text, image, video, code…) Through interdisciplinary activities and projects students establish a foundation of technical skills through projects aimed at mindful interaction with people and information online, responsible digital citizenship, and lifelong learning and creative expression.

 Students start out in the Musical Explorers curriculum where they explore singing and moving to multicultural music, then move on to Music and the Brain, a curriculum for group keyboard instruction.
 As our curriculum progresses students participate in the Link Up “The Orchestra Sings” curriculum where the learn to sing songs and play the recorder based on a repertoire of classical music.
 Students are divided into two 4th grade choruses and two 5th grade choruses where they learn to blend their voices and acquire the rudiments of good singing.